 What stuff do you need to start?

-You almost certainly own everything already.
-Any smartphone, tablet, or computer works.
-The more devices you register, the more tests you get matched to (see the Insider Tip above — seriously, go back and add them all).
+Any smartphone, tablet or computer works.
+The more devices you register, the more tests you get matched to so it’s worthwhile to add them all).
 You will also need a PayPal account for the fastest payout.
-No downloads, no special setup.
-Everything runs in a browser.
+There are no downloads or special setup required as everything runs in a web browser.

 Is the work easy or hard?

-Clicking around a website is easy.
-Writing a report that actually gets approved is a different story.
-Testbirds is paying for your ability to explain what went wrong, how to reproduce it, and why it matters — not just that it happened.
-Vague reports get rejected.
-No approval, no pay.
-But here is the part people overlook: they usually give you a chance to revise before a full rejection.
-Take that seriously.
-Fix what they flag and resubmit.
-Speed is not what wins on this platform.
-Thoroughness is.
+The challenge is the same regardless of the app testing website.
+Clicking around a website is easy, but writing a report that actually gets approved is a different story.
+Testbirds is paying for your ability to explain what went wrong and how to reproduce it.
+This means that any vague reports get rejected with no pay.
+They usually give you a chance to revise before a full rejection so always fix what they flag and resubmit instead of giving up.

 The Pros and Cons of Testbirds